8. Indian Springs Loop

 Primary old growth features

-Attractive stand of transition old growth featuring noble fir.
+Attractive stand of transition old growth featuring distinctive noble fir and western hemlock.

 Description

-The west-facing sidewall in the upper East Fork Eagle Creek basin hosts an attractive stand of stately old growth that escaped the nearby Eagle Creek Fire (2017).
-Head out of the parking area and descend the seemingly never-ending set of stairs (254!) to Wahtum Lake, and veer left around the south side of the lake.
-Turn left onto the Pacific Crest Trail (PCT, 2000) and begin a steady, moderate climb towards Indian Springs.
-Noble fir matriarchs adorn the trail from the trailhead to the ridgeline.
-Some signs of an old, light partial cutting are also evident around Wahtum Lake, especially near the southwest corner of the lake.
+The north- and west-facing sidewalls in the upper East Fork Eagle Creek basin host an attractive stand of stately old growth that escaped both historical fires and the recent Eagle Creek Fire (2017).
+Head out of the parking area on either the well-graded Wahtum Lake Trail, or take the direct, stepped path down to the lake on the Wahtum Express Trail.
+Both travel through noble fir-Douglas-fir old growth on the way to Wahtum Lake and a junction with the Pacific Crest Trail (PCT, 2000).
+Head left on the PCT around the south side of the lake and begin a steady, moderate climb towards Indian Springs.
+Impressive noble fir matriarchs adorn the trail from the trailhead to the ridgeline.

 25 Years of Change